Social Distancing: Apps for Seniors (Tech-Savvy or Not)

 Care.com

-Users and family members can use the Care app to find skilled in-home care or pet care, though the app is also used for finding babysitters for children, so availability of care through the app will depend on who is in your area.
+Users and family members can use the Care app to find skilled in-home care or pet care.
+However, the app is also used for finding babysitters for children, so the availability of care it offers will depend on who is in your area.

 Cost: Free